klees/ILIAS_SIG_Refactoring/ContinuousIntegration/PROPOSAL_1.md

 ```
 [dicto]-Rule: WholeIliasCodebase cannot depend on triggerError
 ```
-Meaning: All PHP-Classes in ILIAS should not invoke the PHP-Function trigger_error()
+Meaning: All PHP classes in ILIAS should not invoke the PHP function trigger_error().

 A basic set of rules will be proposed by the SIG Refactoring.